amorenaorcl/cloudtestdrive/AppDev/ATP-OKE/LabGuide660OKE_Create.md

-   - Then navigate in a browser on your VNC Viewer to the following address:
+   - Then navigate in a browser on your Laptop to the following address:
      http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/#!/login